 Companies House Filing Requirements for Non-Resident UK Companies

-Many non-resident founders assume that once a UK company is incorporated, compliance becomes minimal.
-In reality, ongoing filings with Companies House are essential to maintain legal status, banking credibility, and overall business continuity.
+Many non-residents believe that after UK company formation, compliance becomes minimal.
+In reality, ongoing filings with Companies House are necessary to maintain legal status, banking credibility, and business continuity.

-Failure to comply can result in penalties, loss of good standing, or even company strike-off.
+Failure to comply can lead to loss of good standing, penalties, or company strike-off.

 • Publishing statutory filings